Vexcited/eslint-config/README.md

 ## Visual Studio Code

-Make sure you've installed the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+Make sure you've installed the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 Once done, you can create a `.vscode/settings.json` file in your project root with the following settings.